pagkly/Zed/Investopedia3/Understanding Two-Tailed Tests.md

 Understanding Two-Tailed Tests
 ## What Is a Two-Tailed Test?

 In statistics, a two-tailed test is a method in which the critical area of a distribution is two-sided and tests whether a sample is greater than or less than a certain range of values.
-It is used in null-hypothesis testing and testing for [statistical significance](https://www.investopedia.com/terms/s/statistical-significance.asp).
+It is used in null-hypothesis testing and testing for [[statistical significance]](https://www.investopedia.com/terms/s/statistical-significance.asp).
 If the sample being tested falls into either of the critical areas, the alternative hypothesis is accepted instead of the null hypothesis.
 The two-tailed test gets its name from testing the area under both tails of a normal distribution, although the test can be used in other non-normal distributions.

 ### Key Takeaways